 209 Main St

-Constructed between 1926-1927, the Gravelbourg Court House, is one of five similar court houses in Saskatchewan influenced by Colonial styles and built from a standard plan.
+Constructed between 1926-1927, the Gravelbourg Court House is one of five similar court houses in Saskatchewan influenced by Colonial styles and built from a standard plan.
 The others are at Wynyard, Shaunavon, Assiniboia, and Melfort.
-Located along a full block of the Gravelbourg's Main Street, the Court House now acts as the Town Office.
-The former court room is where Town Council meets to make decisions on behalf of Gravelbourg residents.
-Though no longer in use, the orginal judge's bench, jury box, and witness stand remain intact.
+Located along a full block of Gravelbourg's Main Street, the Court House now acts as the Town Office.
+The former courtroom is where the Town Council meets to make decisions on behalf of Gravelbourg residents.
+Though no longer in use, the original judge's bench, jury box, and witness stand remain intact.